coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/index.md

     use_jms_serializer: false             # Switch between symfony's serializer component or JMS Serializer
 ```

-**For version >= 1.5.0**

-If you have one or many user providers, here is an example of a configuration with two providers:
+> Note: If you have one or many user providers, here is an example of a configuration with two providers:

 ```yaml
 # config/packages/coop_tilleuls_forgot_password.yaml